wallysuarez/ios-control-flow-lab/README.md

 # Control Flow Lab

-Fork and clone this repo.
-On your fork, answer and commit the follow questions.
-When you are finished, submit the link to your repo on Canvas.
+## Instructions for lab submission

+1. Fork the assignment repo
+1. Clone your Fork to your machine
+1. Complete the lab
+1. Push your changes to your Fork
+1. Submit a Pull Request back to the assignment repo
+1. Paste a link to of your Fork on Canvas and submit

 ## Question 1